Why You Need PR

 Alfred J. Lautenslager is an award-winning marketing and PR consultant, direct-mail promotion specialist, principle of marketing consulting firm Marketing Now, and president and owner of The Ink Well, a commercial printing and mailing company in Wheaton, Illinois.
-Visit his websites at www.market-for-profits.com and www.1-800-inkwell.com, or e-mail him at email@example.com.
+Visit his Web sites at http://www.market-for-profits.comand http://www.1-800-inkwell.com, or e-mail him at email@example.com.

 The opinions expressed in this column are those of the author, not of Entrepreneur.com.
 All answers are intended to be general in nature, without regard to specific geographical areas or circumstances, and should only be relied upon after consulting an appropriate expert, such as an attorney or accountant.

 Entrepreneur Editors' Picks